 Virtual (Touch) Keyboard

 You may have noticed this before if your computer supports touch keyboards.
-Due to the lack of a physical keyboard, some key combinations are not available in touch devices.
+Due to the lack of a physical keyboard, some key combinations are not available on touch devices.
 However, there is a dedicated button on your virtual keyboards in Windows.
 You can find the virtual keyboard in the task bar.

-It should come as no surprise that you can add an emoji using Excel formulas.
-This is possible thanks to the fact that every emoji is encoded as a character in Unicode standard, and has a hexadecimal code.
+Every emoji is encoded as a character in Unicode standard, and has a hexadecimal code.
 You can use the HEX2DEC and UNICHAR functions to display an emoji if you know its code.

 The main function is the UNICHAR which returns a Unicode character of a given numeric value.
 Since the numeric value should be decimal-based number, any hexadecimal value should be converted into a decimal number.
 As the name suggests, the HEX2DEC function can help with this conversion.